yeo-menghan/yeo-menghan.github.io/content/opinions/hackathon.md

 ## Conclusion

-In hindsight, I believe that this hackathon needed more direction and vibes; things would have been a lot more fun if it's integrated as a part of the Computing Club rather than as a subsidiary 'contracted' role (as the PD, I wasn't officially part of the Computing Club).
+In hindsight, I believe that this hackathon needed more direction and vibes.
+Personally, I should have been more proactive in team-bonding activities and cohesion with the members in Computing Club.

 The best hackathon I've been are all about vibes and the right support - participants want their hacks and projects to mean something and to feel good when putting the work in.

 I do hope to whoever's reading this to consider these things in mind when planning a hackathon! **It's all about the VIBES**